Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Simulation Studies

 \subsection{Investigation with Multiple Intermediate Outcomes}

-We next consider the dimension of covariates as $r=10$ and the dimension of intermediate outcomes as $s=2$.
-The datasets are generated from the following three scenarios, respectively.
+We next consider $r=10$ and $s=2$ with the following three scenarios.

-\textbf{Scenario 3 }:

-\textbf{Scenario 4}:

-\textbf{Scenario 5}:
+\textbf{Scenario 3}: $~~U^M(X)= [{X^{(1)}}+2X^{(2)}, 0]^\top, ~~C^M(X)= [X^{(1)} X^{(2)}, 0]^\top,~~\\ U^Y(X)=2{X^{(1)}}+X^{(2)},~~ C^Y(X)=2X^{(1)} X^{(2)}.$

+\textbf{Scenario 4}: $~U^M(X)= [0.5\{X^{(1)}\}^2+2X^{(2)}, 0]^\top, ~~ C^M(X)= [X^{(1)} X^{(2)}, 0]^\top,\\ U^Y(X)=2{X^{(1)}}+X^{(2)}, ~~ C^Y(X)=2X^{(1)} X^{(2)}.$

+\textbf{Scenario 5}: $~U^M(X)= [{X^{(1)}}+2X^{(2)}, 0.5\{X^{(1)}\}^2+2X^{(2)}]^\top, C^M(X)= [X^{(1)} X^{(2)}, X^{(1)} X^{(2)}]^\top,\\ U^Y(X)=2\cos\{X^{(1)}\}+X^{(2)}, ~~ C^Y(X)=2 X^{(1)} X^{(2)}.$

 The true ODR for Scenarios 3 to 5 is the same as $d^{opt}(X) = \mathbb{I}\{X^{(1)}{X^{(2)}}>0\}$, with the true value $V(d^{opt})$ as 0.999 for Scenarios 3 and 4 while 1.909 for Scenario 5, based on Monte Carlo approximations.
-Using a similar procedure introduced in Section \ref{simu_eval}, we apply the proposed CODA-HO method, in comparison to the ODR method based on the primary sample solely.
-The empirical results are summarized in Table 3 for Scenarios 3 to 5, aggregated over 500 replications.

-{It can be seen from Table 3 that the proposed CODA-HO procedure performs reasonably better than the baseline procedure in terms of smaller variance under all scenarios.
-Specifically, in Scenario 3 with the baseline function linear in $X$, CODA-HO achieves a standard deviation of 0.095, against the larger standard deviation of 0.128 under the ODR based on the primary sample solely, with improved efficiency as 25.8\%, under $N_E=1000$.
-In Scenarios 4 and 5 with more complex non-linear baseline functions, CODA-HO outperforms the original ODR method by reducing the standard deviation as 16.4\% and 19.8\%, respectively, under $N_E=1000$.
-In addition, the estimated value function under the estimated ODR obtained by CODA-HO achieves better coverage probabilities in comparison to the corresponding estimators obtained using the primary sample solely under all scenarios when the sample size is small, $N_E = 500$, indicating a stronger capacity of the proposed method in handling high-dimensional covariates by incorporating more samples with multiple mediators.}
+Using a similar procedure introduced in Section \ref{simu_eval}, we apply CODA-HO, in comparison to `single baseline'.
+The empirical results are summarized in Table \ref{table:4} for Scenarios 3 to 5, aggregated over 500 replications. {It can be seen from Table \ref{table:4} that CODA-HO performs reasonably better than the baseline procedure in terms of smaller variance under all scenarios.
+Specifically, in Scenario 3 with the baseline function linear in $X$, CODA-HO achieves a standard deviation of 0.095, against the larger standard deviation of 0.128 under `single baseline', with improved efficiency as 25.8\%, under $N_P=1000$.
+In Scenarios 4 and 5 with more complex non-linear baseline functions, CODA-HO outperforms `single baseline' by reducing the standard deviation as 16.4\% and 19.8\%, respectively, under $N_P=1000$.
+In addition, the estimated value function under the estimated ODR obtained by CODA-HO achieves better coverage probabilities in comparison to the corresponding estimators obtained using the primary sample solely under all scenarios when the sample size is small, $N_P = 500$, indicating a stronger capacity of the proposed method in handling many covariates by incorporating more samples with multiple mediators.}

 {